Skip to main content

 Retrofit supply chains

-We welcome the intention to support a managed transition with the closure of the Energy Company Obligation (ECO), and to use public procurement conditions to ensure any new Warm Homes funding from April 2026 supports the workforce affected by the closure of ECO, but these conditions need to be implemented urgently.
-The sudden cut to the ECO has already hit the retrofit market and supply chain hard.
-Many installers are facing closure, some have already shut down, with around 10,000–20,000 jobs at risk.
-The industry urgently needs clarity about top up funding allocations and access to these new supply chains.
+We welcome the intention to ensure, through the use of public procurement conditions, that new Warm Homes funding from April 2026 supports the workforce whose livelihoods have been affected by the imminent closure the Energy Company Obligation (ECO).
+But these conditions need to be implemented urgently.
+The passing of ECO has already hit the retrofit market and supply chain hard; many installers are facing closure, some have already shut down and 10,000 to 20,000 jobs are thought to be at risk.
+The industry needs clarity about top-up funding allocations and access to these new supply chains.

-The government’s plans for devolution represent a huge opportunity to drive growth and retrofit jobs, and it’s reassuring to see mayors and new strategic authorities may have a key role.
-Many unitary and district councils are already delivering Warm Homes Local grants successfully, others have failed to secure Warm Homes grants or deliver successfully.
-The government needs a stronger solution for local areas that fall outside the devolution priorities or don’t have strong existing local delivery.
+The government’s plans for devolution represent a huge opportunity to drive economic growth and create retrofit jobs, and its reassuring to see mayors and new strategic authorities may have a key role.
+Many unitary and district councils are already delivering Warm Homes: Local grants successfully, others have failed to secure Warm Homes grants or deliver successfully.
+The government needs a better solution for local areas that fall outside the devolution priorities or don’t have strong existing local delivery.
 Mayoral authorities taking on delivery of retrofit schemes for the first time need to work in partnership and learn from those with strong existing programmes.
 Any major changes in local scheme delivery risk disruption to the fledgling market and existing supply chains.

 Recognising community groups